aliakay/C-DCGAN-Fashion-MNIST/readme.md

 $ python3 train.py --batch_size 128 --num_epochs 50 --lr 0.0002 --nz 100 --ngf 32 --ndf 32 --nc 1
 ```

+In the end of training process,It is going to save two model and I used Generator_model.pth for other functions because of the results.

 After finish the training process check the losses and Real-Fake images on tensorboard

 ```python